How Many Valence Electrons Does Hydrogen Have

 How Many Valence Electrons Does Hydrogen Have?

-Hydrogen has one valence electron in its only electron shell.
-This single electron plays a crucial role in chemical bonding.
+Hydrogen has one valence electron.
+This single electron is in its only electron shell.
+It plays a crucial role in chemical bonding.

 Why Does Hydrogen Have 1 Valence Electron?